 The reduced cost base is the cost base less any amounts you need to exclude from it.
-Interest on borrowings and indexation are excluded.
+Interest on borrowings and indexation are examples of amounts you exclude.

 In our example, Fred's cost base and reduced cost base for his shares are the same.